faelix/sipcentric/README.md

 ### Best method

 ```
-sudo pip install nimvelo
+sudo pip install sipcentric
 ```

-*You may need to install `simplejson` and `multiprocessing` if you don't have them already.*
+*You may need to install `simplejson` if you don't have it already.*

 ### Manual method

 ```
-git clone git@github.com:Nimvelo/python-client.git && cd python-client
+git clone git@github.com:faelix/sipcentric.git && cd sipcentric
 sudo python setup.py install
 ```